ugniusnor/Space-terrain/readme.md

 Thanks for checking my Space Terrains game.

-Thanks for checking out this front-end coding challenge.

 ## About
 This was my first game  with moving elements, ever made!
 After watching a few different tutorials on making browser game, I decided to make my take on Space Invadors meets Flappy Bird!